 Since ParentShield can provide coverage using any of the UK’s four major networks, its speeds can also vary a lot depending on which of those it’s connecting to.

-You can see reports into speeds from those networks above, with the average uploads and downloads being taken from a September 2023 Opensignal report.
+You can see reports into speeds from every network above, with the overall average uploads and downloads being taken from a January 2026 Opensignal report.

 On the subject of traffic management, ParentShield states: